 Further, Clause 24 of Order No. F.DE./15 (56) /Act / 2009 / 778 dated 11/ 02/ 2009 states "Every recognized unaided school covered by the Act, shall maintain the accounts on the principles of account applicable to non-business organization/ not-for-profit organization as per Generally Accepted Accounting Principles(GAAP).
-Such schools shall prepare their Financial statement consisting of Balance Sheet, P&L Account and Receipt & Payment account every year
+Such schools shall prepare their Financial statement consisting of Balance Sheet, P&L Account and Receipt & Payment account every year encashment, which is also contravention of Accounting standard-15 mentioned above.
+The school should provision for all the short-term and long-term employee benefits as per AS 15.
+Therefore, the school is directed to create a provision for long-term and short-term liability as per the valuation report by LIC or actuarial for leave encashment.

-As per the financial statements for FY 2017-18 and records submitted by the school, it has been observed that the school has created a provision for gratuity of Rs.
-2,60,73,317 in its balance sheet.
-However, the school has neither obtained a valuation report from actuary nor it has made any investments in Plan Assets in this regard.
-This is in contravention of provisions stated above.
+As per the financial statements for FY 2018-19 and records submitted by the school, it has been observed that the school has created a provision for gratuity of Rs.
+2,90,10,649 in its balance sheet basis the valuation report by LIC.
+However, the school has only invested Rs.
+30,00,000 in the Plan assets and same have been considered while deriving the fund position for FY 2019-20.